 Multi-factor: caused by a combination of several of the above.

 It's vital to visit your doctor before you become pregnant in order to identify and treat conditions that can pose a risk in pregnancy.
-A doctor can give advice on the lifestyle factors before and during pregnancy that can contribute to or reduce the risk of birth defects.
+A doctor can give advice on the lifestyle factors before and during pregnancy that can contribute to or reduce the risk of congenital disorders.

 Infections can affect the health of your developing baby and lead to birth defects.
 During pregnancy, take these measures to keep your risk of infections low.